 Zara does a nice job of this technique on their site, shown below.
 Notice how each column varies in width, and the occasional overlap between column elements:

 “Layering” is a fancy term for making page elements overlap each other.
 When distinct elements cross paths, the user unconsciously assumes they are related and processes them as a single visual item with depth.

 Layers can be challenging to implement on the first try without looking messy — some sketching, adjusting, and experimentation will be useful to produce a cohesive look that effectively breaks the grid.

-Australian recruitment firm Marble accomplishes simple but effective layering on their homepage — the primary header “All About People.” sits in front of a search form to bring attention to these two elements in succession.
+Australian recruitment firm Marble accomplishes simple but effective layering on their homepage — the primary heading “All About People.” sits in front of a search form to bring attention to these two elements in succession.

 Instead of having your page elements partially overlap, you might try placing related text, icons, and/or buttons entirely inside an image or block element.
 With this approach, the block element serves to contain its child elements and unite them together.
 Containers are a natural way to break up your grid while keeping content organized.

 In the example below, some containers enclose multiple elements, including images, text, links, and solid colors.
 Though there is overlap and asymmetry, it’s clear which elements are related.

 Whitespace is a hidden hero of web design.
 Without some breathing room between content blocks, the average web page would be confusing and overwhelming.

 In your grid experiments, don’t be afraid to turn up the dial on whitespace and emphasize just one or two pieces of content.
 Exaggerated margins draw focus entirely to your featured elements, a spacious alternative to your standard grid layout.